GeorgeSchiro/GoPcBackup/README.md

 -   Log files are automatically cleaned up on schedule
 -   Backup files can be automatically cleaned up on schedule also
 -   "Backup Begin" and "Backup Done" scripts are user modifiable
--   Can be command-line driven from a batch job scheduler
+-   Can be command-line driven from a server batch job scheduler
 -   Software is highly configurable
 -   Software is totally self-contained (EXE is its own setup)